ghi-electronics/Documentation/software/tinyclr/tutorials/font-support.md

 # Font Support

-# Fonts
+---

-Fonts can be included in your TinyCLR application by adding them as a [resource](../resources.md).
+Fonts can be included in your TinyCLR application by adding them as a [resource](resources.md).
 Any TrueType font can be used after being converted to the .tcfnt format with the FontConverter tool.
-The Font Converter tool (found under [downloads](../../downloads.md) is a command line utility which does just that.
+The Font Converter tool (found under [downloads](../downloads.md) is a command line utility which does just that.
 Make sure to use this tool for any fonts you need, using old fonts from NETMF will not work.

 ```cs
 var screen = Graphics.FromHdc(displayController.Hdc);